 - Someone stole your identity and signed up for a loan

 - You withdrew from school never got a refund for the remainder of your tuition

-- Total and permanent disability incurred during military service
+- You became total and permanently disabled during military service

 Many states give out grants for student loan forgiveness, as well as scholarships for people enrolling in college.
 These are often tied to professions, so it’s worth it to do a search for student loan forgiveness in your state and profession.